ehrpg/qstar/docs/equipment/weapons.md

 ##### RNG

 indicates the weapons range increment.
-Each increment imposes a cumulative -1 penalty to the attack. **RNG** times 10 is the maximum effective range of the weapon.
+Each increment imposes a cumulative `-10%` penalty to the attack. **RNG** times 10 is the maximum effective range of the weapon.
 Any target within the weapons first range increment does not impose a penalty.

 ##### RoF

 indicates the weapons rate of fire.
-An RoF higher than 1 allows you to make optional, consecutive Attack rolls for the same or even different targets at the expense of 1 [AP][], and a cumulative -1 penalty on **HIT**, per extra Attack, unless otherwise noted by the weapon.
+An RoF higher than 1 allows you to make optional, consecutive Attack rolls for the same or even different targets at the expense of 1 [AP][], and a cumulative `-20%` penalty on **HIT**, per extra Attack, unless otherwise noted by the weapon.
 Using a higher **RoF** also uses up more **CAP**.

 ##### MAG

-provides the number of magazines.
+indicates the number of magazines.
 A long rest refills the amount of magazines you have. **MAG** can also be refilled with [LOOT][].

 ##### CAP